eltrompetero/coniii/README.md

 ```

 If you have trouble using `pip` and PyPI, then you can always build this package from source.
 Download the latest release from GitHub.
-Make sure that you are running Python 3.6 or higher).
+Make sure that you are running Python 3.6 or higher.
 Inside
 "coniii", you must run
 ```bash
 $ ./pypi_compile.sh